Azure/Mission-Critical/docs/design-methodology/Health-Modeling.md

 [![AlwaysOn Example Health Model Visualization](/docs/media/alwayson-example-fault-states.png "AlwaysOn Example Health Model Visualization")](./Health-Modeling.md)

-## Unified Data Sink for Correlated Analysis
+## Unified data sink for correlated analysis

 Numerous operational datasets must be gathered from all system components to accurately represent a defined heath model, considering logs and metrics from both application components and underlying Azure resources.
 This vast amount of data ultimately needs to be stored in a format that allows for near-real time interpretation to facilitate swift operational action.
 Moreover, correlation across all encompassed data sets is required to ensure effective analysis is unbounded, allowing for the layered representation of health.